Lassis Inn: History

 The restaurant was a meeting place for civil rights leaders in the 1950s and 60s, including Daisy Bates, while they were planning efforts such as the desegregation of Little Rock Central High School.
+It was considered a "safe haven" for these activists.

-It is one of the oldest restaurants in Arkansas and was considered a "safe haven" for activists during the planned desegregation of the Little Rock schools.
+Due to health problems faced by the owner, the restaurant was closed in December 2022 but planned to reopen.
+In July 2024, Elihue Washington Jr. filed a lawsuit to get of his contract to sell the restaurant to Kristian Nelson "claiming, among other things, Nelson paid him with a hot check."
+In August 2024, the suit was settled in his favor.

 Menu

 The restaurant specializes in catfish, including fried catfish and catfish steaks, "fish ribs" (made from local specialty buffalo fish) and hushpuppies.

 Southern Living calls out the fish ribs, saying "it's actually a type of bony, white-fleshed, freshwater fish.
 The buffalo fish's larger bones are butchered with enough flesh on each side of the bone to resemble spareribs.
 The result is a crunchy, hot, and meaty rib".
 The buffalo fish is not a preferred fish due to its many small bones; the only part of the fish that is free of these is the rib.